Shifat7/Offshore-Wind-Farm-Image-Classification/README.md

 The code contains the implementation, data processing scripts, and documentation necessary to replicate and extend this innovative wind turbine detection solution using SAR data.

-In-depth implementation details can be found on the pdf slides:
+In-depth implementation details can be found on the pdf slides: [Hackathon Slides](Aussie_Polaris_Team.ppt)